 Or, if your seafood department has complimentary steaming service (many do!) – have them steam the lobster for exactly 3 minutes and then immediately package it in ice to cool the lobster off.
 When you get home, remove the meat from the lobster and continue the recipe with the butter poaching.

 If you’re okay with live lobsters, go for it.

 There are many theories on how best to prepare the lobster for its final moments – some suggest you freeze the lobster for a few minutes to slow down its metabolism and put it to “sleep”, some suggest piercing a knife in its head to kill instantly.

 Our method was a family decision – the kids pet the lobster and thank Buddha for providing such delicious creatures.

-Boil a big pot of water, turn off the heat and let the lobster sit in water for 3 minutes.
-I don’t want the lobster to cook all the way – I just want to kill the lobster and make it easier to remove the meat.
+Boil a big pot of water, add in the lobster and for 3 minutes.
+I don’t want the lobster to cook all the way – I just want to partially cook the lobster and make it easier to remove the meat.

 Instead of using the traditional lobster/crab cracking devices, I use little sharp kitchen shears.
 Makes less of a mess, the lobster meat comes out cleanly and most importantly, I don’t get lobster juice squirtin’ in my eye (which usually happens when I use those stupid metal cracking tongs)

 See, this is much easier, no?
 Just cut straight down the middle (shell only) and peel back.